 It also means that visitors won't have to visit two separate attractions.
 Double yay.

-What you get at Whaka today is still the village where the Tuhourangi/Ngati Wahiao people have lived for a few hundred years now, and that is the really cool thing about it.
-They LIVE here.
-What you see is the real deal, not a reenactment of times gone by.
+What you get at Whaka today is still the village where the Tuhourangi - Ngāti Wahiao people have lived for at least 125 years.
+That is the really cool thing about it.
+They LIVE there.
+What you see is the real deal, not a re-enactment of times gone by.

 Speaking of houses, because of where we live, and I'm meaning Rotorua here, it has been known to happen that a hot pool (ngawha) suddenly appears overnight.
 Underneath a house.
 The owners have woken up to find their house partially sunk, scary huh?
 You just never know.